 NOTE - Lennox has approved the use of DuraVent® and Centrotherm manufactured vent pipe and terminations as an option to PVC.
 When using the PolyPro® by DuraVent or InnoFlue® by Centrotherm venting system the vent pipe requirements stated in the unit installation instruction - minimum & maximum vent lengths, termination clearances, etc. - apply and must be followed.
-Follow the instructions provided with PoyPro by DuraVent and Inno-Flue by Centrotherm venting system for assembly or if requirements are more restrictive.
+Follow the instructions provided with PoyPro by DuraVent and InnoFlue by Centrotherm venting system for assembly or if requirements are more restrictive.
 The PolyPro by Duravent and InnoFlue by Centrotherm venting system must also follow the uninsulated and unconditioned space criteria listed in table 9.

-The ML195DF can be installed as either a Non-Direct Vent or a Direct Vent gas central furnace.
+The EL196DFE can be installed as either a Non-Direct Vent or a Direct Vent gas central furnace.

-NOTE - In Non-Direct Vent installations, combustion air is taken from indoors and flue gases are discharged outdoors.
-In Direct Vent installations, combustion air is taken from outdoors and flue gases are discharged outdoors.
+NOTE - In Direct Vent installations, combustion air is taken from outdoors and flue gases are discharged outdoors.
+In Non-Direct Vent installations, combustion air is taken from indoors or ventilated attic or crawlspace and flue gases are discharged outdoors.